 Abd ar Rahman was successful in subduing the revolt and establishing the Emirate of Cordoba by uniting all Moorish territories in the region.
 In time, his Emirate would become the Caliphate of Cordoba and his descendants would go on to rule the Moorish territories until the early 11th century.

-Most of Iberia was conquered by the Moorish leaders Tariq bin Ziyad armies
+Most of Iberia was conquered by the Moorish leaders Tariq bin Ziyad’s armies

-The last dynasty of Moorish descent to rule Iberia were the Nasrids
+The last dynasty of Moorish descent to rule Iberia was the Nasrids

 The Nasrids lost control of Granada in 1492 in the Reconquista